Amazon Sellers Accounting for Estonian Businesses

 Aspect FBA (Fulfilled by Amazon) FBM (Fulfilled by Merchant)

-Fulfilment cost FBA fee charged by Amazon (COGS) Your own shipping cost (COGS)
+Fulfilment cost FBA fee charged by Amazon per unit (COGS) Your own shipping cost (COGS)

-Storage cost Monthly storage fee (OpEx or COGS) Your warehouse rent (OpEx)
+Storage cost Monthly storage fee charged by Amazon (OpEx or COGS) Your warehouse rent (OpEx)

-Inventory location Amazon EU warehouse(s) — creates local VAT Your own location — simpler VAT
+Inventory location Amazon EU warehouse(s) — creates local VAT obligations Your own location — simpler VAT

 Section 2 — FBA Fee Structure